Carey Island is a large flat island off the west coast of Peninsula Malaysia in the Kuala Langat district of Selangor state.

 I have marked Pulau Carey on the interactive map on the main Beaches & Islands page which should help you find your bearings.
 If you are coming from Kuala Lumpur, take the E5 expressway headed towards Pulau Indah.
 Before you reach Port Klang, exit when you see a sign for highway 5 towards Banting.
 When you reach Telok Panglima Garang follow the signposts to Pulau Carey.
 The seafood restaurants are next to the bridge crossing the river onto the island.
 Once on the island keep going straight.
 The beach is as far as you can go on this road.
 If you want to see the carvings, you will see a sign for the orang asli village (Sungei Bumbun) on your left.

-There is a new expressway under construction (South Klang Valley Expressway) which should speed up travel time.
+There is a new expressway, the South Klang Valley Expressway has sped up travel time.

 While you are in the vicinity you might want to visit the Fo Guang Shan Dong Zen Temple, an interesting Chinese Buddhist temple complex at nearby Jenjarom, 10 minutes drive south from Telok Panglima Garang.